 Brooke maintains a private yoga therapy practice with clients on the central coast of California, in Western Washington State and online globally.

-Traditionally trained at an ashram, Brooke creatively modernizes classic breathing exercises and postures to aid in healing and recovery of trauma, stress and related ailments.
+Traditionally trained at an ashram, Brooke creatively modernizes classic breathing exercises and postures to meet people where they are.
+This aids in healing and recovery of trauma, stress and related ailments.
 She teaches clients how to become aware of themselves and how to function in the present moment; how to self-soothe; and how to balance emotions to experience contentment and peace.

-Viewing psychosis, anxiety and depression through a yogic lens, her collaborations with organizations worldwide bring hope and healing to individuals and the collective.
+Viewing psychosis, anxiety and depression through a yogic lens, her collaborations with progressive organizations worldwide, invested in both science and spirituality, bring hope and healing to individuals and the collective.

 She views mental distress as a catalyst for positive transformation and spiritual growth.